xlrx/DeskHog/README.md

 To fix this, choose **Erase Flash and Upload** from the PlatformIO Project Tasks menu.

-## 🤖 Vibe Coding with AI Agents
+## 🤖 Coding with AI Agents

-> DeskHog is optimized for vibe coding.
+> DeskHog is optimized for agent development.
 If you've never tried coding with AI before, here's [a guide to get you started](https://posthog.com/tutorials/deskhog-claude-tutorial)!

-We couldn't have built DeskHog without Cursor's help, and we encourage agent-driven development with a few caveats.
+We couldn't have built DeskHog the help of agent development workflows, and we encourage agent-driven development with a few caveats.

 LLMs often struggle with multi-threaded embedded systems.
 DeskHog’s firmware has strict rules for core/task roles; AI might overlook them unless you guide it.